 You can choose to record from any or all of the digital (SDI or HDMI) channels from the active source input as well as analogue inputs.
-Underneath each pair of audio channels you can see the Rec record button, when this is shown in red it is set to record, simply select the channels you want to record.
+Underneath each pair of audio channels you can see the REC record button, when this is shown in red it is set to record, simply select the channels you want to record.

-The Analogue audio input level is located to the far right, tap Rec to record this channel.
-Use the provided XLR break out cable.
+The Analogue audio input level is located to the far right, tap Rec

-Please note that if analogue audio is recorded it will be placed as the first pair of audio tracks in the recorded file.
+The Please note that if analogue audio is recorded it will be placed as the first pair of audio tracks in the recorded file.